CubicZebra/informatics/docs/source/supplement/supp_b2.rst

    difference between binary classification and anomaly determination

-Make confusion on those two types of tasks seems ridiculous, but take places over and over for many junior data analysts.
+Make confusion on those two types of tasks seems ridiculous, but this mistake takes place over and over on many junior data analysts.
 They uses classification algorithm frames to train models expected to make distinguishing on *stable* and *unstable* signals, on *healthy* and *unhealthy* cases, or such like.
 They integrated expertise, struggled in dealing with data cleaning and labeling, trained and validated the models.
-Nevertheless, once observations, with new patterns in comparison to the ones in their training data, appear, the performance of the models decline, hence new model is in urgent.
-All things happen just like an infinite loop.
+Nevertheless, once observations, with new patterns in comparison to the ones embedded in their training data, appear, the performance of the models decline, hence new model is in urgent.
+All things happen just like in an infinite loop.

 Therefore, the correct understanding and definition of the problem is a prerequisite and crucial step in problem-solving.
-If our analytical task tends to establish patterns on one side, various methods of anomaly detection will excel in such tasks.
+If our analytical data tends to establish one side pattern, various methods of anomaly detection will excel in such tasks.

 _`Hotelling T-squared`
 ~~~~~~~~~~~~~~~~~~~~~~